 In this study, coated reinforced carbon-carbon (RCC) samples of similar structure and composition as that from the NASA space shuttle orbiter's thermal protection system were fabricated with slots in their coating simulating craze cracks.
-These specimens were used to study oxidation damage detection and characterization using nondestructive evaluation (NDE) methods.
+These specimens were used to study oxidation damage detection and characterization using NDE methods.
 These specimens were heat treated in air at 1143 and 1200 °C to create cavities in the carbon substrate underneath the coating as oxygen reacted with the carbon and resulted in its consumption.
 The cavities varied in diameter from approximately 1 to 3 mm.
-Single-sided NDE methods were used since they might be practical for onwing inspection, while x-ray micro-computed tomography (CT) was used to measure cavity sizes in order to validate oxidation models under development for carbon-carbon materials.
+Single-sided NDE methods were used since they might be practical for on-wing inspection, while x-ray micro-computed tomography (CT) was used to measure cavity sizes in order to validate oxidation models under development for carbon-carbon materials.
 An RCC sample having a naturally-cracked coating and subsequent oxidation damage was also studied with x-ray micro-CT.
 This effort is a follow-on study to one that characterized NDE methods for assessing oxidation damage in an RCC sample with drilled holes in the coating.
+The results of that study are briefly reviewed in this article as well.
+Additionally, a short discussion on the future role of simulation to aid in these studies is provided.